 Survivors very often go 2 separate ways on the spectrum of frequency of having sex.
-One group believes that sex is all they are good for and abuse is all they know that is why they might have sex very often and with multiple people.
+One group believes that sex is all they are good for and abuse is all they know, that is why they might have sex very often and with multiple people.
 Their perception is – ‘People like me only because I give them sexual pleasure’.
-That is why every ten survivors of childhood sexual abuse will end up in the sex industry.
+That is why many survivors of childhood sexual abuse will end up in the sex industry.

 Let’s also not forget that survivors of sexual trauma are also men.
 It can be much harder for them to admit the abuse because of social stigma.
 This section is also for you!